 Therapy can help you learn new behaviors that will make it easier to do these things.

 Meditating and self-care are excellent ways to keep yourself healthy.

 Take care of yourself, be open to learning and growing, accept change, and develop resiliency.

-Chaos is everywhere, but you have everything you need to be independent, despite whatever the world throws at you.
+However, you have everything you need to live an independent lifestyle, despite whatever the world throws at you.

 “Every human has four endowments – self-awareness, conscience, independent will, and creative imagination.